anushkayadave2-lgtm/Predictive-Equipment-Maintenance-Agent/README.md

 ## An AI-assisted predictive maintenance dashboard that analyzes industrial sensor data, detects abnormal equipment behavior, estimates failure risk, and generates maintenance alerts before equipment failure occurs

-### problem statement understanding
+### Problem statement understanding

--How can sensor data be analyzed automatically to identify abnormal machine behavior and predict potential equipment failure early enough for maintenance teams to take action?
+* How can sensor data be analyzed automatically to identify abnormal machine behavior and predict potential equipment failure early enough for maintenance teams to take action?

-Existing maintenance approaches have limitations.
+* Existing maintenance approaches have limitations.
 1) Reactive Maintenance

 Equipment is repaired only after a failure occurs.